NaluKit/nalu/etc/wiki/06 Application.md

 @Application(loader = MyLoader.class,
              startRoute = "/application/search",
              context = MyApplicationContext.class)
-@Version("HEAD-SNAPSHOT")
+@Version("2.4.0")
 interface MyApplication
     extends IsApplication {
 }
 ```

-The example above will set the version of the application to 'HEAD-SNAPSHOT'.
+The example above will set the version of the application to '2.4.0'.
 To access the application version, use: `context.getApplicationVersion()`.
 To access the build timestamp call `context.getApplicationBuildTime()`.

 It is possible to override the value from the version annotation from the command line.
 Nalu will look for a property called "nalu.application.version".
 If the property exists, Nalu will use this value.
 This will only work, in case the Version annotation is used.